-We have two full-time paid natural resources consultants who monitor issues facing us locally, statewide and nationally, and we also use the services of a professional lobbying firm.
+We monitor issues facing us locally, statewide and nationally, and we also use the services of a professional lobbying firm.

 Through our legal fund, we are able to participate in lawsuits to keep our land open, along with assisting other organizations with their legal battles.

 We keep our members informed about the issues through our In GearTM magazine, email alerts, and our website.

 I hope everyone is staying sane during this shelter in place order.
 I know its hard for me to just stay home, but I’m trying to do my part and do what ever it takes to get back to a place when business can start to open back up and when we can return to recreating on our favorite trails.